dotnet/AspNetCore.Docs/aspnet/tutorials/first-web-api.rst

 ``"{id}"`` is a placeholder variable for the ID of the ``todo`` item.
 When ``GetById`` is invoked, it assigns the value of "{id}" in the URL to the method's ``id`` parameter.

-``Name = "GetTodo"`` creates an named route and allows you to link to this route in an HTTP Response.
+``Name = "GetTodo"`` creates a named route and allows you to link to this route in an HTTP Response.
 I'll explain it with an example later.

 Return values
 ^^^^^^^^^^^^^